Playa Del Carmen: Local Culture and Beaches in the Mayan Riviera

 About Playa Del Carmen:

 Playa Del Carmen is a resort town located about 1 hour south of CUN – Cancun Airport along what is known as the “Mayan Riviera”.
-In addition to beautiful beaches, the town itself is a great place to enjoy dining, shipping, and nightlife.
+In addition to beautiful beaches, the town itself is a great place to enjoy dining, shopping, and nightlife.
 While it is intensely touristy, there are more local options for those who want to venture away from the likes of the usual tacky Mexican and American eateries.
 While the epicenter of activity is focused along the pedestrian street, 5th Avenue or “Quinta”, you can take a side street, walk a few blocks and experience a less touristy side of town.

 If you’ve visited San Jose Del Cabo and Cabo San Lucas, you might see some similarities in Playa Del Carmen; in some way, it seems like Playa town is a combination of aspects of both.
 The lively atmosphere and nightclub scene of Cabo San Lucas with the more quiet and local atmosphere of San Jose Del Cabo.
 While very touristy, Playa Del Carmen seems “real” in the sense that people live and work there.